sorz/simplecc-rs/README.md

   No complex configurations, all need is a text dictionary and input text.

+  Built-in dictionaries included if `builtin_dicts` feature is on.

 * Fast

   Use hashmap with tree structure for dictionary, faster than original OpenCC.